 The latest edition of the magazine is available to view below, along with an archive of older editions.

 You can subscribe to receive Planet Earth as a regular email newsletter that contains all the content from the magazine, as well as stories, videos and podcasts from our website.

-To reduce the environmental impact of printing and posting out the magazine, we are no longer accepting new print subscriptions from individuals and we are encouraging all our current print subscribers to subscribe to the email newsletter instead (you can unsubscribe from the print edition as part of the email newsletter sign-up process).
+To reduce the environmental impact of posting out the magazine, we are no longer accepting new print subscriptions from individuals and we are encouraging all our current print subscribers to subscribe to the email newsletter instead (you can unsubscribe from the print edition as part of the email newsletter sign-up process).

 Otherwise, to unsubscribe or notify us of a change of address, please email firstname.lastname@example.org.

 We understand that in certain places, such as schools, libraries and doctors' surgeries, a paper copy is more useful.
 As such, you can still subscribe to receive paper copies of the magazine for one of these organisations.
 Please note we can only post these within the UK.

 PDF documents of each article (or the entire magazine) are available to download below.

 Planet Earth - 2020 Issue 1 (PDF, 11.6MB)

 Planet Earth - 2019 Issue 1 (PDF, 26.1MB)